raspberrypilearning/xai-challenge-image-classfier/en/step_3.md

 This is called **bias**, which means the computer is favouring one thing over another.
 We can fix this by using a more diverse training dataset that includes different sizes and breeds of dogs and cats.
 By doing this, we can help the computer learn to recognise the features that distinguish each type of animal, rather than just relying on the size of the training examples.

+--- /collapse ---

 <p style='border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;'>
-Imagine you were making an app that predicted the age of people.
+Imagine you were making an app that classified the tone of written messages.
 <br><br>
-Now think of 10 people who you could use to take photos of for your training data?
-What bias would you introduce?
-Have you picked people from a range of age groups?
-Would you app work with all people from all over the world with different faces and skin tones?
+Now think of 10 books or articles you could use to gather text samples for your training data.
+What bias might you introduce?
+Have you picked texts from a variety of genres?
+Would your app work with messages written by people from all over the world with different cultural backgrounds and languages?
 <br><br>
-By using more diverse and representative training data, we can help ensure that the computer makes accurate and fair predictions when it encounters new examples.
-This can make the computer more useful and reliable for different applications, from sorting pet adoption photos to assisting veterinarians in diagnosing animal health issues.
+By using more diverse and representative training data to avoid <strong>bias</strong>, we can help ensure that the app classifies text accurately and fairly when it encounters new examples.
+This can make the app more useful and reliable for different applications, from filtering comments online to helping editors understand the tone of articles.
 </p>

 Let's start making your machine learning application in Scratch and think about what it will do!